ElhabashyLab/CLAUDIO/claudio/module01/README.md

-                                for the positions in the peptides instead and leave them empty. default="peptide1,peptide2,position1,position2,k_pos1,k_pos2,entry1,entry2" -s,    --uniprot_search,        if the tool has been run before with the same input a temporary file was saved, which can be used to retrieve the previouse results of the uniprot and structure searches.
-In this case you can set uniprot_search=False and it will try to retrieve said temporary save file, instead of rerunning the uniprot sequence search, default=False -x,    --xl-residues,           comma-separated one-letter-code residues, optional: add two ':' after the one-letter-code symbol of the residue in order to specify full sequence position (either 1 for start, or -1 for end position) and/or the atom used for the distance
+                                for the positions in the peptides instead and leave them empty. default="peptide1,peptide2,position1,position2,k_pos1,k_pos2,entry1,entry2" -s,    --uniprot_search,        if the tool has been run before with the same input a temporary file was saved, which can be used to retrieve the previous results of the uniprot and structure searches.
+In this case you can set uniprot_search=False and it will try to retrieve said temporary save file, instead of rerunning the uniprot sequence search, default=True -x,    --xl-residues,           comma-separated one-letter-code residues, optional: add two ':' after the one-letter-code symbol of the residue in order to specify full sequence position (either 1 for start, or -1 for end position) and/or the atom used for the distance